mesonbuild/meson/docs/markdown/Running-Meson.md

 generates a *debug build*, which turns on basic warnings and debug information and disables compiler optimizations.

-Additionally, the invocation can pass options to meson.
+Additionally, the invocation can pass options to Meson.
 The list of options is documented [here](Builtin-options.md).

 You can specify a different type of build with the `--buildtype` command line